omf2/omf2/README.md

 omf2 disable colorize-man-pages
 ```

-OMF2 uses [Fisher][fisher] to manage its plugin packs, updating your plugin packs is all done the same way you update your other plugins:
+OMF2 uses [Fisher][fisher] to manage its plugin packs.
+That means updating your OMF2 plugin packs is as simple as running:

 ```console
 fisher update
 ```

-Similarly, to uninstall OMF2, all you need to do is disable all your plugin packs and use Fisher's uninstall:
+Similarly, to uninstall OMF2, all you need to do is disable all your plugin packs, and then use Fisher's uninstall:

 ```console
 omf2 disable --all
 fisher remove omf2/omf2
 ```

+## Oh-My-Fish / Oh-My-Zsh users

+Are you a user of Oh-My-Zsh or Oh-My-Fish?
+Plugin packs with OMF2 alternatives are in development!
+Stay tuned.

 ## Attributions